mdsol/appconnect-ios/README.md

 The application contains the following important view controllers

-- **LoginViewController**: Handles user authentication based on a provided username / password.
+- **LoginViewController** - Handles user authentication based on a provided username / password.
-- **FormListViewController**: Loads and displays the available forms for authenticated users.
+- **FormListViewController** - Loads and displays the available forms for authenticated users.
-- **OnePageFormViewController**:  Loads and displays a form on a single screen, providing validation before users submit forms.
+- **OnePageFormViewController** -  Loads and displays a form on a single screen, providing validation before users submit forms.
-- **MultiPageFormViewController**: Loads and displays a form one field at a time.
+- **MultiPageFormViewController** - Loads and displays a form one field at a time.
 Uses the FieldViewController to display the fields.
-- **ReviewController**: Allows user to review their answers before submitting forms.
+- **ReviewController** - Allows user to review their answers before submitting forms.

-### Using the Sample CRF
+### Using the Case Report Form (CRF)

-This SDK also comes with a sample CRF (SampleCRF.xls) that contains the two forms used in the sample app.
-To use:
+The AppConnect SDK comes with a sample CRF - SampleCRF.xls - that contains the two forms used in the sample app.

+To use this sample form:

-- Import the accompanied CRF into Rave for a subject of your choosing.
+1. Import the linked CRF into Rave for a subject of your choosing.
-- Log in with the sample app using the credentials of the subject you chose.
+2. Log in with the sample app using the credentials of the subject you chose.
-- You should see two forms, Form 1 and Form 2.
+    > You should see two forms, Form 1 and Form 2.
 The former is hardcoded to open as a one-page form.
 The latter will open as a multi-page form.